coocos/k8s-k3d-notes/README.md

 example-replica-set-nz48n   1/1     Running   0          5m32s   app=example
 ```

-If you take a closer look at a them, you might also notice that some of them have been scheduled to different nodes:
+If you take a closer look at a them, you may also notice that some of them have been scheduled to different nodes:

 ```shell
 $ kubectl describe pods | egrep -i 'Node:|IP:'